Fortaleza de Minas: Geography

 The nearest airport with national flights is in Ribeirão Preto.

 Tourism

-Despite the small area there is a lot of variety in the landscape with rugged hills, streams, and waterfalls.
+Despite the small area there is a varied landscape with rugged hills, streams, and waterfalls.
 There are three modest hotels and four restaurants.
 The São João River is the main river.
-It has waterfalls, and large rock formations and is used for the practice of canoeing and kayaking.
-One of the most beautiful spots is Cachoeira do Val, a waterfall located 4 km from the town.
+It has waterfalls, and large rock formations and is used for canoeing and kayaking.
+Cachoeira do Val is a beautiful waterfall located 4 km from the town.
 See Galeria de fotos for photos.

 Economic activities

 Mining, services, small industries, and agriculture are the main economic activities.
 The economy is based on mineral extraction (nickel) and the sulfuric acid industry.
 There is one large enterprise, Mineração Serra da Fortaleza, of the Votorantim group.
 In 2005 501 workers were employed in this industry.
 The GDP in 2005 was approximately R$112 million, with 5 million reais from taxes, 25 million reais from services, 72 million reais from industry, and 9 million reais from agriculture.
 There were 521 rural producers on 18,000 hectares of land.
 Approximately 1,800 persons were occupied in agriculture.
 The main crops are coffee, bananas, sugarcane, rice, beans, and corn.
 There were 11,000 head of cattle, of which 3,000 were milk cows (2006).

 There is 1 bank (2007) In the vehicle fleet there were 616 automobiles, 48 trucks, 53 pickup trucks, 4 buses, and 212 motorcycles (2007).